CD El Vencedor: Stadium

 El Vencedor plays its home games at Estadio José Germán Rivas in Santa Elena, Uslutlan.
-However the club stated the Estadio German Lozano was to small to play in the primera division therefore they moved their games to the bigger Estadio Jiboa.
-On September, 2019 the club madean agreement with the owners of Luis Angel Firpo to play their home games at Estadio Sergio Torres.
+However the club stated the Estadio German Lozano was too small to play in the primera division therefore they moved their games to the bigger Estadio Jiboa.
+In September 2019 the club made an agreement with the owners of Luis Angel Firpo to play their home games at Estadio Sergio Torres.